11 Nov Translation and UX: 5 mistakes to avoid making on your website

 In short, are you really sure you know everything about translation and UX?

-If this topic is new to you and you have no idea where to start, fear not: in this article, we’ll delve into the link between translation and UX, focusing in particular on the five mistakes to avoid making on your website to ensure a quality experience for your users in any language.
+If this topic is new to you and you have no idea where to start, fear not.
+In this article, we’ll delve into the link between translation and UX, focusing in particular on the five mistakes to avoid making on your website to ensure a quality experience for your users in any language.

 Underestimating the importance of translation for UX